Tips and Insights For Areas To Improve In At Work

 How many times have you worked on projects, completed them, and presented them, only to find you must start over because you didn’t get the correct instructions or didn’t understand them?
 It’s frustrating and wastes time.

 It’s best to get clear instructions from the beginning.
 Get instructions in writing, if possible.

 If your boss asks for something, ask if they can send it in an email so that you have clarification.
-If you find it difficult to ask this, you can email your boss with the instructions written as you understand them and ask your boss to make changes as needed or confirm.
+If you find it difficult to ask this, you can email your boss with the process written as you understand it and ask your boss to verify the instructions or make changes as needed.

 It’s easy to get distracted during work.
 Do your best to stay focused on the job at hand.
 Many times, I’ll be uninterrupted other times I must deal with the problem immediately.

-For the times I need to stop, if I don’t jot where I am in the project on a scratch pad, I’ll keep thinking about it instead of the job at hand.
+For the times I need to stop, if I don’t jot down where I am in the project on a notepad, I’ll keep thinking about it instead of the job at hand.
 When it’s written down, I can focus on what I’m doing and get back to the issue exactly where I left off.

 When you get to work early, you set a good pace and get a head start.
 You may think I can barely get to work on time; how can I get to work early?

 Think of it this way: wouldn’t you rather settle in, get organized, and get a head start to your day, maybe even have a coffee, rather than starting your day in a rush and struggle to catch up?